saxenavaibhav/AWS-SAA-C02-Course/README.md

 human interaction.
 2. Broad Network Access: Access services over any networks on any devices using standard protocols and methods.
 3. Resource Pooling: Economies of scale, cheaper service.
+    - There is a sense of location independence.
+No control or knowledge over the exact location of resources.
+    - Resources are pooled to server multiple customers using a multi-tenant model.
 4. Rapid Elasticity: Scale up and down automatically in response to system load.
 5. Measured Service: Usage is measured.
 Pay only for what you consume.